HAKORADev/VODER/Guide.md

 In **single mode** (one reference file), the entire script uses that voice.
 In **dialogue mode** (multiple reference files), each character in a dialogue script is assigned a different reference audio.
 This is the foundation of VODER's dialogue system, and it is available in **both GUI and CLI**.

+**Voice Consistency in Dialogue:**

+VODER now extracts voice characteristics **once per character** in dialogue mode, rather than re-extracting for each line.
+This ensures consistent voice quality throughout the dialogue.
+If a character speaks multiple lines (e.g., 5 lines for "James"), the voice prompt is extracted once and reused for all lines of that character.
+This eliminates variations that occurred when re-extracting voice for each line, providing stable and professional-quality voice cloning across entire dialogues.

 **Technical Notes:**

 TTS+VC works on CPU without GPU.
 The voice cloning happens during synthesis, not as a post‑processing step, which ensures the cloned voice characteristics are integrated throughout the generated speech rather than applied superficially.